zephinzer/gtcdk8s/00-setup/README.md

 If all is well, your output should look like:

 ### [Mac/Linux-Only] Solving `kube-proxy` unable to start
+This may or may not happen depending on your machine.
 If you encounter the following error:

 ```
 E0715 02:10:13.259782   16316 start.go:281] Error restarting cluster:  restarting kube-proxy: waiting for kube-proxy to be up for configmap update: timed out waiting for the condition